algorandfoundation/docs/docs/get-details/transactions/index.md

 *ForeignAssets* - To pass ASAs for parameter checking

+*Boxes* - To pass references to Application Boxes so the AVM can access the contents

 Details for smart contract authoring can be found on the [Smart Contract Details](../dapps/smart-contracts/apps) page.